Andrew Benintendi Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 27th-ranked team ERA among all league pitching staffs (5.48).
+- The Phillies have the 26th-ranked team ERA across all MLB pitching staffs (5.28).

-- Phillies pitchers combine to allow 17 home runs (1.1 per game), the 10th-fewest in the league.
+- Phillies pitchers combine to allow 18 home runs (one per game), the 10th-fewest in the league.

-- Falter makes the start for the Phillies, his fourth of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- Walker (1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched) makes the start for the Phillies, his fourth of the season.

-- The left-hander's last time out came on Thursday against the Cincinnati Reds, when he went 4 2/3 innings, surrendering five earned runs while giving up eight hits.
+- His most recent time out was on Friday against the Cincinnati Reds, when the right-hander threw six innings, surrendering one earned run while allowing four hits.

-- In three games this season, the 25-year-old has amassed an ERA of 4.80, with 5.4 strikeouts per nine innings.
-Opponents are batting .311 against him.
+- In three games this season, the 30-year-old has put up an ERA of 4.20, with 8.4 strikeouts per nine innings.
+Opponents are batting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.